microfoam/maximal/waves/chowder/README.md

 ## Solved: seq-146-v344_33-snippet.txt: non-zero, adjacent mod-k's

-I just solved this after looking at it for a few seconds.
-I didn't think this was possible because of its rarity, but this involved adjacent nucleotides with non-zero mod *k*'s: (*k* % tela[n-1].all_k > 0).
+I just solved this sequence snippet, which previously necessitated nudging correction.
+I didn't think this case was possible because of its apparent rarity (I actually assumed it was not possible by experience), but this involved adjacent nucleotides with non-zero mod *k*'s: (*k* % tela[n-1].all_k > 0).

 I leave the correct cinch-t solution here as a reverse exercise.
 (Try to spot the non-zero mod *k*.
 If you want a hint, ...factor in cycling frames.):